ayelefransi/AI-Code-Review-Assignment--Python-/submission_template.md

 ### 4) Final Judgment

--Decision: Request Changes
+- Decision: Request Changes
--Justification: Does not truly validate emails and can crash on realistic input.
+- Justification: Does not truly validate emails and can crash on realistic input.
--Confidence & unknowns: High confidence; RFC-level validation intentionally excluded.
+- Confidence & unknowns: High confidence; RFC-level validation intentionally excluded.

 ---